exercism/v3/languages/python/exercises/concept/log-levels/.docs/instructions.md

 ## 1. Parse log level

-Define a `LogLevel` enum that has six elements corresponding to the above log levels.
+Define a `LogLevel` enum that has six elements corresponding to the log levels defined above.

 Define the `parse_log_level` function which takes the log message as parameter and returns the enum member of its level.